WalterMouraG/Hello-World-C-/README.md

 # Hello-World-C#
- This is a Unity Hello World test
+ This is a Unity Hello World test for NYU Professional Certificate in AR-VR Development and 3D Graphics